gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-MIPNetworkDiscoveryConfiguration.md

 - **On:** The default setting.
 The scanner gets its configuration settings directly from the Azure portal.

-- **Off:** The scanner is prevented from getting its configuration settings directly from the Azure portal, and gets the network scan job settings from a from an imported file.
-Instead, the scanner is configured by settings that you import from a file.
+- **Off:** The Network Discovery service is prevented from getting its configuration settings directly from the Azure portal.
+Instead, the Network Discovery service is configured by settings that you import from a file.

-If the scanner cannot support online configuration, you must still configure the scanner in the Azure portal.
-Then, export the scanner configuration from the portal to a .json file and import this file by using the [Import-**Import-MIPNetworkDiscoveryConfiguration**](./Import-**Import-MIPNetworkDiscoveryConfiguration**.md) cmdlet.
+If the Network Discovery service cannot support online configuration, you must still configure the network scan jobs in the Azure portal.
+Then, export the network scan job configuration from the portal to a **.json** file and import this file by using the [Import-**Import-MIPNetworkDiscoveryConfiguration**](./Import-**Import-MIPNetworkDiscoveryConfiguration**.md) cmdlet.

 ```yaml
 Type: OnlineConfiguration